 Resistance

-In late August 1851, Edward Gorsuch, a Maryland slaveholder, his son, Dickerson Gorsuch and a Federal Marshal, Henry H. Kline, entered Pennsylvania in order to recover four runaways.
-By September 10, the group were headed to Christiana, PA to the home of a known Underground Railroad agent, William Parker.
+In late August 1851, Edward Gorsuch, a Maryland slaveholder, his son, Dickerson Gorsuch and a Federal Marshal, Henry H. Kline, entered Pennsylvania to recover four runaways which he considered his property.
+By September 10, the group were headed to Christiana, PA to the home of a known black Underground Railroad agent, William Parker.
 Many abolitionists were aware of their mission and when spotted on a train, Samuel Williams, a local conductor, spread the alarm.
 At dawn the next day, Edward Gorsuch arrived at the Parker home.
-By the time the riot ended, Edward Gorsuch had been shot to death and his son had been badly wounded.
-All freedom seekers were taken to Canada and those who went on trial for treason were exonerated.
-As no one was ever prosecuted for the murder of Edward Gorsuch, the Christiana Riot became a flash point leading to the Civil War.
+Parker's wife blew a horn that alerted everyone in the area, calling them to come and help.
+A huge fight broke out and by the time the riot ended, Edward Gorsuch had been shot to death and his son had been badly wounded.
+All freedom seekers were taken to Canada by way of the Kennett Underground Railroad.
+Those who went on trial for treason were exonerated. (see Castner Hanway) As no one was ever prosecuted for the murder of Edward Gorsuch, the Christiana Riot became a flash point leading to the Civil War.